foundersandcoders/accessibility-challenge/README.md

 ```
 git clone https://github.com/njsfield/accessibility-challenge.git
 ```

+The git clone command copies an existing git repository, normally from some remote location to your local environment.

 You should now be able to redirect into the directory just created using the command line: